 We identify how squirrels are intruding on, in, and around your house.
 Then we determine the most effective way to get them out of your home and then customize a solution to keep them from coming back with squirrel removal services.

-Alpharetta, despite being one of the fastest growing communities in Georgia, and for that matter in all the South, has no shortage of wildlife.
+The fastest growing communities in Georgia, and for that matter in all the South, has no shortage of wildlife.
 Squirrels in particular are ubiquitous, even in urban areas, with the most common varieties being the eastern gray squirrel and the southern flying squirrel.
 These are tree squirrels, and what we commonly refer to as ground squirrels are actually chipmunks.
-Wherever they typically gather and whatever you call them, though, they can be very destructive, and it’s not at all uncommon for Alpharetta residents to need help with squirrel removal.
+Wherever they typically gather and whatever you call them, though, they can be very destructive, and it’s not at all uncommon for residents to need help with squirrel removal.

 Often, the first tip-off that you have a squirrel infestation is the noise.
 Squirrels become very active when the sun comes up, so if you are hearing noises coming from your attic, you can suspect that squirrels have found their way in.
 You may actually even see one scuttling under the roof if you are outside and you look up.
 There can be other points of entry, though, so when you call Grade A Critter, wildlife prevention and exclusion specialists will first set up traps to catch the squirrels.
 Then they will do a complete assessment of your home and finally ensure that the entire structure is rodent-proof.